Lucifer179/cryptonite_taskphase_kaushik/Comprehending Commands.md

 # Cat
-It is used for for reading out files
+It is used for reading out files
 ```
 cat file
 ```